Relationship OCD (ROCD): Symptoms, Tips, and ERP Treatment

 ERP stands for exposure and response prevention therapy.
 It is a type of Cognitive Behavioural Therapy (CBT).
 It is an effective treatment option for treating ROCD.
 It involves exposing yourself to the thoughts and situations that trigger your obsessions.
 It also consists in eliminating compulsive behaviours.
 Over time, this helps reduce the power of the obsessions.

 Exposure ideas for ROCD should based on the person's unique symptoms.
 Think of your avoidant and compulsive behaviours.
 For example, if you avoid dating because of your obsessions, a good exposure might involve activities around dating.
-For example, you could make a dating profile, go on a casual or romantic date, etc. Imaginal exposure of your worst fears coming true is another effective strategy in ERP.
+For instance, you could make a dating profile, go on a casual or romantic date, etc. Imaginal exposure of your worst fears coming true is another effective strategy in ERP.

 Learn about ERP for OCD.